Duke-GCB/iMADS/README.md

 # TF-DNA-PredictionsDB [![CircleCI](https://circleci.com/gh/Duke-GCB/TF-DNA-PredictionsDB.svg?style=svg)](https://circleci.com/gh/Duke-GCB/TF-DNA-PredictionsDB)
-Tool for viewing transcription factor prediction for gene lists and custom DNA sequences.
+Website for viewing transcription factor predictions for gene lists and custom DNA sequences.

 ### Major Components
 * __predictionsconf.yaml__ - this config file determines what will be downloaded and how prediction database will work